emmawalshdev/The-Book-bar/testing.md

     - Issue:
         - As part of the CRUD operations, the 'admin' user needs to be able to delete a genre.
         - Once deleted, the genre_id also gets deleted in all books where it is featured.
-        - If the user tried to edit a book with a deleted genre, the select dropdown field is strangely preselected to a random existing genre.
+        - If the user tried to edit a book with a deleted genre, the select dropdown field was strangely preselected to a random existing genre.

     - Resolution:
         - An 'I'm not sure' option was added to the genre dropdown field.